Let's talk about test... Frank Paymans

 I soon started working as a SAP consultant and progressed from project manager to programme manager.
 Eventually, I became business line manager at Sogeti and ended up in the internal organisation.
 This brought me into contact with software testing within SAP.
 I subsequently set this up at Sogeti.

-In 2008 it started to itch and I decided to become an independent entrepreneur.
-This is how PTWEE came into being.
+In 2008, the itch started and I made the decision to become self-employed.
+This is how PTWEE was born.
 Here the focus was on services regarding testing and test process improvement.
 This eventually led to the start of Testersuite in 2011.

 What prompted you to start Testersuite ?